cdent/gabbi/docs/source/runner.rst

 are not fully qualified.

-If a ``-x`` or ``--failfast`` argument is provided then ``gabbi-run`` will "fail fast", exiting after the first test failure.
+If a ``-x`` or ``--failfast`` argument is provided then ``gabbi-run`` will exit after the first test failure.